himkt/polaris/README.md

 Hiroya Takamura, Takashi Inui, Manabu Okumura, "Extracting Semantic Orientations of Words using Spin Model", In Proceedings of the 43rd Annual Meeting of the Association for Computational Linguistics (ACL2005) , pages 133--140, 2005.

+## Experiment

+I experimented the precision and reported the result in [my blog](http://h1mkt.hateblo.jp/entries/2015/06/17).

+## Practice

+I use polaris to analyze polarity of post in [Twintter](https://github.com/himkt/twintter)